Class WFormWidget

 • setValueText

-public abstract void setValueText(String value)
+public abstract void setValueText(java.lang.String value)

 Sets the value text.